FCKH8

 FCKH8 is a for-profit company that was founded in 2010 and sells T-shirts and accessories featuring slogans with a social justice theme.
 The company has released several media marketing campaigns to accompany sales of their products, some of which have been the focus of criticism.
 FCKH8 has responded to this criticism by stating that their T-shirts could help spread awareness and spark conversations about the causes.

 Campaigns

 Gay rights

-FCKH8 has had several campaigns and products that center upon LGBT issues, such as a video aimed at Chick-fil-A's same-sex marriage controversy.
-In 2013 FCKH8 announced their intent to mail out 10,000 copies of the coloring book Misha & His Moms Go to the Olympics to Russian families in response to the then recently passed Russian gay propaganda law.
+FCKH8 has had several campaigns and products that center upon LGBT issues, such as a video aimed at the Chick-fil-A same-sex marriage controversy.
+In 2013, FCKH8 announced their intent to mail out 10,000 copies of the coloring book Misha & His Moms Go to the Olympics to Russian families in response to the then recently passed Russian gay propaganda law.
 The plan was met with concern from some social media users, who stated that possession of the books would put the families at risk of legal and physical harm.

 FCKH8's celebrity ally campaigns have been dismissed as shallow and opportunistic.
 A popular Internet meme consists of a FCKH8 ad manipulated to quote Jennifer Lawrence saying "Gay rights!", parodying the low bar set for straight people to profit from LGBT activism.